henne49/dbus-opendtu/README.md

 In this section we describe some use cases and how to configure the script for them.

-#### **Use case 1: Use a PV-Inverter**
+#### **Use case 1: Use a PV inverter**

-In order to use a PV-Inverter, you need to know the IP address of the DTU (in my case Ahoy) and the servicename of the PV-Inverter.
+In order to use a PV inverter, you need to know the IP address of the DTU (in my case Ahoy) and the servicename of the PV-Inverter.
 The servicename is `com.victronenergy.pvinverter`.

 A Basic configuration could look like this: